 In your performances, you are probably looking for some kind of intensity, aren’t you?

 I like really intense music where sound becomes physical.
-Intensity for me is a thing which allows you to jump over the line between, for instance, music and space.
+Intensity for me is a thing that allows you to jump over the line between, for instance, music and space.
 It stays undefined, so you can switch between them.

 You also do quite a number of other projects, like Brazil Mashup.